hadeelalseni/arabic-aiml/README.md

 # arabic-aiml
 AIML-Based Arabic Chatbot.
-This project is in its first stage, where the main focuse is on developing the essential AIML files for a resonably good Arabic chatboot (whatever that means).
-The project is being activly developed under the `python-aiml-dev-temp` branch.
+This project is in its first stage, where the main focus is on developing the essential AIML files for a reasonably good Arabic chatbot (whatever that means).
+The project is being actively developed under the `python-aiml-dev-temp` branch.

 ## Contributors